pmem/pmdk-examples/README.md

    [PMDK repository](https://github.com/pmem/pmdk).

-The build process will compile and use the latest master branch version of PMDK and PCJ.
+The build process will compile and use the latest master branch version of PMDK, PCJ and LLPL.
 If you want to use a custom installed version of PMDK, you can change the `PMDK_EXAMPLES_INCLUDE` and `PMDK_EXAMPLES_LIB_NONDEBUG` variables in `common.mk` appropriately.

+Build everything doing:

+	$ make

 Alternatively, you can build single samples by typing `make <sample_name>`.
 For
 example: